gbmhunter/blog/content/mathematics/geometry/quaternions/index.md

 $$ q = [\sqrt{0.5}, -\sqrt{0.5}, 0, 0] $$</div> | Rotation of -90 around X axis.
 $$ q = [\sqrt{0.5}, 0, -\sqrt{0.5}, 0] $$</div> | Rotation of -90 around Y axis.
 $$ q = [\sqrt{0.5}, 0, 0, -\sqrt{0.5}] $$</div> | Rotation of -90 around Z axis.

+## Interpolation

+### SLERP

+SLERP is shorthand for **spherical linear interpolation**.
+It is commonly used with quaternions to produce a smooth rotation of a 3D body from one orientation to another.

+[https://en.wikipedia.org/wiki/Slerp](https://en.wikipedia.org/wiki/Slerp) has some code examples in Python and C++ that perform SLERP on quaternions.